 It is an established principle in the UK and many other countries worldwide that professions in which the public have a legitimate interest, should be regulated in order to protect / safeguard the public.
 In practice, this means that:

 In achieving these objectives, most regulatory bodies have the broadly the same statutory responsibilities, which are to:

 There are two models of regulation worldwide.
 One is that government regulates a particular profession and therefore the people within that profession do not pay a fee.
 The second is that a profession regulates itself.
 The second model is much more common worldwide and is regarded as the preferable one for the profession concerned, as the profession itself is entrusted with the responsibilities set out above, without government intervention.
-The down-side of self-regulation is that those professionals have to pay for it.
+An effect of self-regulation is that those professionals have to pay a fee towards self-regulation.
 However, in the main, professionals are prepared to do this in return for:

 To summarise, the fee is:

 The fee model for the EWC is actually a hybrid one, in that while all registrants pay a fee, the Welsh Government will also pay a subsidy directly to the EWC to reduce the fee for all registrants.

 Having set out in general terms why professions are regulated and why those within such professions should pay a registration fee, it is worth commenting briefly on why the extension of regulation to the wider education workforce in particular is beneficial.
 In summary, the main reasons are: